ysa134/torii/README.md

-Torri is a set of clean abstractions for authentication in [Ember.js](http://emberjs.com/) applications.
+Torii is a set of clean abstractions for authentication in [Ember.js](http://emberjs.com/) applications.
 Torii is built with **endpoints** (authentication against a platform), a **session manager** (for maintaining the current user), and **adapters** (to persist authentication state).